ihouwat/pygame-learning/001_drawing/README.md

 source: http://pygametutorials.wikidot.com/tutorials-two

 ## Drawing
-* In PyGame, images are stored as Surface.
-A display can be treated as an orginary image and simplifies screen management.
+* In PyGame, images are stored as `Surface`.
+A display can be treated as an ordinary image and simplifies screen management.

 * PyGame coordinate system
 	* Top left corner is (0,0), top right is (640, 0), bottom left is (0, 480), bottom right is (640, 480) if the window is set to (640, 480).